 The phantom read problem occurs when a transaction reads a variable once but when it tries to read that same variable again, an error occurs saying that the variable does not exist.

-In the above example, once transaction 2 reads the variable X, transaction 1 deletes the variable X without transaction 1’s knowledge.
-Thus, when transaction 2 tries to read X, it is not able to it.
+In the above example, once transaction 2 reads the variable X, transaction 1 deletes the variable X without transaction 2’s knowledge.
+Thus, when transaction 2 tries to read X, it is not able to do it.